RTFRekola/Hangman/README.md

 ## Milestone 2: Create the variables for the game

 This consists of setting up a word list (as a list), choosing a word from the list (using random.choice), and asking a user to select a letter (with input).
 Once the user has selected a letter, it is tested (in a if statement) for validity (i.e. that it is an alphabetical letter and just one character).
 The input is tested with isalpha() method and len.

+## Milestone 3: Check if the guessed character is in the word

+Initially the user is asked for input and then this is checked to be a single alphabetical letter.
+This is repeated until the condition is valid.